 Sprinkle a little nutritional yeast over it and and it’s the perfect movie night companion.

 Avoid the pre-popped and pre-seasoned popcorn though because it’s often high in sodium and artificial ingredients.

 5. Non-dairy Milk

 I’m nearing the realm of over dramatic with this one, but hear me out.

 Most packaged non-dairy milks have lots of ingredients in them and are high in sugar.

 If you don’t have time to make your own nut or soy milk, I feel you.
 WestSoy and Trader Joe’s makes an unsweetened soy milk that only has two ingredients: organic soybeans and filtered water.
 Choose one of those if you buy packaged non-dairy milk.

 Remember, the fewer ingredients the better.
-Especially ingredients that you can actually pronounce and know what they are.

 7. Other Vegan Convenience Foods